-The Professional Golf Management Program (PGM) at Ferris State University was established in 1975.
+The PGA Golf Management Program at Ferris State University was established in 1975.
 The program is best described as a joint venture with the Professional Golfers Association of America (PGA) and designed for the student interested in a career in the golf industry as a PGA member.
-Students enrolled in the PGM program gain both a B.S. degree in business from Ferris State University and experience credits toward membership in the PGA.
+Students enrolled in the PGA Golf Management program gain both a B.S. degree in Business Administration from Ferris State University and PGA requirements for membership in the PGA.

-The Ferris program was the first of its kind and includes preparation in the following areas: operation of a golf shop (including marketing, merchandising, accounting, and small business management); golf course maintenance; public relations; teaching skills; rules of golf; club repair and fitting and the organization and conduct of golf events.
+The Ferris program was the first of its kind and includes preparation in the following areas: operation of a golf shop (including marketing, merchandising, accounting, and small business management); golf course maintenance; food and beverage management; public relations; teaching skills; rules of golf; club repair and fitting, turf grass and the organization and conduct of golf events.

-PGM students enrolled in the program are required to enter the PGA's Professional Golf Management Program.
+PGA Golf Management students enrolled in the program are required to enter the PGA's 2.0 Golf Management Program.
 This program is administered on campus and is also an integral component for the students.

-- To provide students with work experience in the golf business through an intensive internship program structured around learning guidelines and objectives.
+- To provide students with work experience in the golf business through an intensive internship program structured around learning guidelines and activities.

-- To continue to recruit students and place interns nationally to foster the geographic diversity of the PGM student group.
+- To continue to recruit students and place interns nationally to foster the geographic diversity of the PGA Golf Management student group.

-- To provide a unique opportunity that cannot be achieved through the traditional PGA membership route.
-The PGA-endorsed program combines academics (B.S., Marketing), internships, and the PGA's Professional Golf Management Program requirement.
+- To provide a unique opportunity that cannot be achieved through the traditional PGA apprentice route.
+The PGA-accredited program combines academics (B.S., Business Administration), internships, and the PGA's 2.0 Golf Management Program requirements.